onflow/flow-cli/docs/deploy-project-contracts.md

 ## Address Replacement

-After resolving all dependencies, the `deploy` command rewrites each contract so that its dependencies are imported from their _target addresses_ rather than their source files.
+After resolving all dependencies, the `deploy` command rewrites each contract so that its dependencies are imported from their _target addresses_ rather than their source file location.

 The rewritten versions are then deployed to their respective targets, leaving the original contract files unchanged.